 Organic cotton cloth diapers are still the best option, unless water conservation is a big concern in your area.
 If it is, choose a diaper with the most biodegradable content possible (see the end of the article).

-Americans throw away 27.5 billion disposable diapers a year.
+Americans throw away 27.5 billion disposable diapers a year, with the EPA estimating that 4.15 million tons of diapers went to the landfills in 2017.
 Imagine the amount of petroleum-based plastic and wood pulp that goes into manufacturing those diapers, and then think about the super-absorbent polymers and deodorizing chemicals many companies add to the mix.
 Cotton, reusable diapers probably sound like a much better choice.

 But are they?
 Cloth diapers must be washed in hot water after each use—and some sources recommend washing your diapers twice to kill germs.
 That’s a lot of water, energy, and detergent, which could be an issue in areas where water is scarce and must be carefully conserved.
 And if that cotton isn’t organic, tons of harmful pesticides were undoubtedly used to grow it.